EuphoricPenguin/PseudoWoodo/PseudoWoodo Language Specification.md

 # PseudoWoodo Language Specification
 ### Version 0.1

-*An inflexible, feature-poor, and proof-of-concept language with the end-goal being the creation of an entire programming language with the help of ChatGPT.*
+*An inflexible, feature-poor, and proof-of-concept language with the end-goal being the creation of an entire programming language with the help of a large language model.*

 *PseudoWoodo is an interpreted language written in JavaScript, and inherits its dynamic typing and browser compatability.*